asbeane/BrowserPaint/README.md

 To draw or erase, must click, and hold, left mouse button.

-There is a square brush, round brush, eraser, fill, and increase and decrease thickness.
+There is a square brush, round brush, eraser, fill, and increase and decrease thickness, Save and Restore (WIP).

+TODO: Add modes for additive and subtractive color.